taliajmallo/rpgs/campaigns/Triplets/Adrena/charsheet.md

 have readied but not yet granted is granted.
 If there are no remaining such maneuvers, you instead restore all expended maneuvers, choose two to grant immediately, and randomly grant another (as with the start of combat.)
-Any strikes may instead use a ranged touch attack that deals force damage equal to 1d6 + 4 (WIS) on-hit to a single target within 35' (25 + 5/2 level).
+Any Radiant Dawn strikes may instead use a ranged touch attack that deals force damage equal to 1d6 + 5 (WIS) on-hit to a single target within 35' (25 + 5/2 level).
 - Staunching Strike (Radiant Dawn I)
 Standard (strike).
 Make an attack.
-If it hits, divide 7 (WIS mod + 3/essence) HP of healing between yourself and any allies within 35' (25 + 5/2 levels).
+If it hits, divide 8 (WIS mod + 3/essence) HP of healing between yourself and any allies within 35' (25 + 5/2 levels).
 - Dismiss (Radiant Dawn I)
 Standard (strike).
 Make an attack.
 If it hits, make a trip attempt with a +2